How to Create Space in a Small Kitchen

 In a kitchen, the counter space is where it’s at.
 Let’s call it your kitchen’s prime real estate.
 And having just the right amount is the key to the perfect kitchen.

 Too little and you are risking cooking frustration or worse, third-degree burns as you try to dice onions next to a very hot stove.
-Too much and you turn into a marathon runner running from station to station just to cook a meal.
+Too much and you turn into a marathon runner sprinting from station to station just to cook a meal.

 When is the Last Time you Used that?

-When I was a little girl we had this awesome ice crusher.
-A portable machine that we would plug in and use to grind larger ice cubes down into smaller bits.
 Each weekend before sitting down to our homemade pizza, my brothers and I would get that crusher out and fill our glasses up with these wonderful crushed ice bits before adding our Koolaid.
-There was just something about crushed ice that makes a drink taste wonderful.

 That ice crusher was kept inside of a cabinet and out of the way even though it was big, bulky, and heavy.
 Each time we were permitted to use it, we had to lug it out.
 And even though we may have used it a more than a few times each week, we never once even considered LEAVING it out.